steview-d/bookmarks/README.md

 #### Add Bookmark
 Adding a bookmark is as straightforward as filling out a form and clicking the ``Add Bookmark`` button.

-The user has complete control over this and can enter the information manually, or click ``Autofill`` and let the app try and populate the fields itself.
-The same applies for the bookmark icon; the user can upload their own, scrape the web page, or let the app generate it's own
+The user has complete control over this and can enter the information manually or click ``Autofill`` and let the app try and populate the fields itself.
+The same applies for the bookmark icon; the user can upload their own, scrape the web page, or let the app generate its own

 The user should also tell the app where to store the bookmark - the page and collection.
-The default page is the currently selected page, and the default collection is the first collection on this page.
-If a user comes from, or chooses, a page that currently has no collections, the destination page drop-down will reflect this by being empty.
+The default page is the currently selected page, and the default collection is the first collection on this page, unless the user has chosen to add a bookmark using the `+` icon in the collection header.
+If they have, the default collection destination will be the collection from which the `+` icon was clicked.
+If a user comes from, or chooses, a page that currently has no collections, the destination collection drop-down will reflect this by being empty.
 If the user tries to submit to an empty collection an error message will tell them to choose a page with at least 1 collection

 #### URL Validation

 ![](https://i.imgur.com/thSI2fC.png) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](https://i.imgur.com/6vvhABb.png)

-When adding a bookmark, just underneath the ``url`` field is a ``url status`` checker.
-The purpose of this is to provide real-time feedback on if the url being entered is valid or not.
-Using ajax the app will send the url to the ``check_valid_url`` function and using the Python requests library it will return a Boolean result.
+When adding a bookmark, just underneath the ``URL`` field is a ``URL status`` checker.
+The purpose of this is to provide real-time feedback on if the URL being entered is valid or not.
+Using ajax the app will send the URL to the ``check_valid_url`` function and using the Python requests library it will return a Boolean result.

-To keep requests at a reasonable level, the function is called only after 1 second has elapsed since the last key release within the url field.
+To keep requests at a reasonable level, the function is called only after 1 second has elapsed since the last key release within the URL field.

 #### Automatic Scraping of Pages for Bookmark Data

-A user can choose to allow the app to scrape the address in the ``url`` field by clicking the ``Autofill`` button and have the ``title`` and ``description`` field filled in automatically.
+A user can choose to allow the app to scrape the address in the ``URL`` field by clicking the ``Autofill`` button and have the ``title`` and ``description`` field filled in automatically.
 Where no data can be scraped, the text fields will be filled with a message stating this.

 Additionally, ``Autofill`` will also attempt to get the sites icon and if successful this will show in the ``Icon Preview`` area.